luigiquiros/inventa/README.md

 ```
 conda install -c conda-forge scikit-bio
 ```
+#
 ## In both cases, running INVENTA with Binder or locally, the following formats and parameters are necesary:
+#
+### IMPORTANT!
+### The FC component is by default calculated,

+In order to run the notebook at the minimun inputs are:
+- GNPS job
+- Metadata table
+- Quantification table

+#
 ## Checking the necessary inputs!

 ### The format of the imput tables is critical!

 #### please read carefully the following lines:
+#
 #### Metadata table:
 The standard format from GNPS is prefered: